• Skip to primary navigation

 Step 1: Harvest Motherwort

 This may seem obvious, but it does require a bit of explanation.
 If you are using fresh motherwort, the time to harvest is while it is in bloom.
-If you wait until the flowers have died back, you will miss the window of time when the plant has the highest medicinal value.
+If you wait until the flowers have died back, you will miss the window of time when the plant has the highest value.

-Be absolutely sure of your identification of wild plants.
-When in doubt, don’t touch it.
 Growing motherwort from seed is easy and can be done in pots, containers, or any garden soil.

 Harvest the top third or so of the plant.
 Be aware of the prickly calyx under the flowers and consider wearing gloves so you don’t get poked.